Bath County is at

 Highland County, often referred to as “Little Switzerland”,

 is the county north of Bath County.
-They are best known for their annual Maple
+They are best known for their annual

-away.
+short drive away.

-The Homestead
+The Omni Homestead

 Virginia's premier mountain resort.
 Surrounded by the